volumen25/volumen25.github.io/philosophy.md

 ### Technology Integration

 Technology is a key element of my teaching approach, not as a replacement for sound pedagogy but as a tool to enhance it.
 I use learning management systems, simulations, and engineering software to support diverse learning needs and increase engagement.
-My experience with online and hybrid delivery has underscored the importance of clarity, structure, and accessibility.
+My experience with online and hybrid delivery has underscored the importance of clarity and structure.
 I also emphasize digital literacy to prepare students for the thoughtful and effective use of technology in their professional lives.